php-fig-rectified/fig-rectified-standards/Tabs-vs-Spaces.md

 ### Cursor/Usability
 Easier keyboard navigation for starters.
-It may seem minor, but positionning the text cursor with the mouse at the beginning of the line is really annoying when indentation is made of spaces!
+It may seem minor, but positioning the text cursor with the mouse at the beginning of the line is really annoying when indentation is made of spaces!
 Pro-spaces would reply: "use home".
 No kidding.

 ### Readability